 One of the Mediterranean varieties, Grenache, didn’t survive, and the block was replanted with Chardonnay.
 In 2009, a 100% Chardonnay Domaine de Baron’Arques white wine was born, one year after the release of the second red wine, La Capitelle de Baron’Arques, in 2008.
 The estate was renamed again in 2015 to Domaine de Baronaques.

 The 2018 vintage red wine was launched in March this year, and Estate Director Augustine Deschamps recently gave us a briefing on the wine via Zoom.
 I noted that the alcohol of the wine stands at 15%, and given that more consumers these days prefer lighter styles of wine, I wondered if the wine is going against this trend.
 Deschamps assured me that because of its low pH, high acidity and concentration, the wine is well-balanced and tastes like a 13.5/14%-alcohol wine.
 He did, nevertheless, admit that they are looking at using more Cabernet Franc and Syrah, both late ripeners, rather than Merlot in the blend in order to reduce the final alcohol volume.

-Deschamps is especially excited about the wine because it shares common characteristics with Opus One and Almaviva, and he affectionately calls Domaine de Baronaques the little sister of Mouton Rothschild.
+Deschamps is especially excited about the wine because it shares the same pioneer spirit as Opus One and Almaviva.
 This wine drinks well now, but it can develop gracefully for another 8–10 years.

 For more wine articles like this, like Foodie on Facebook